-Self help for depression?
-What can you really do to help yourself in coping with mild to moderate depression signs?
+Self help for Depression?
+What can you really do to help yourself coping with mild to moderate depression signs?

--First off, how do you really know if you are depressed?
-(11 common signs)
+-First things first, how do you really know you are depressed?
+(11 signs)

--Actually, there really are quite a few things that you can do to help yourself with your depression.
+Actually, there really are quite a few things you can do to help yourself with your depression symptoms.

--The fact is, even with the endless medications that are in use today, it's very likely changes need to be made to modify, or perhaps even eliminate behavior that may have contributed to the depression in the first place.
+The fact is, even with the endless medications in use today, it's very likely changes need to be made to modify, or perhaps even eliminate behavior that may have contributed to the depression in the first place.

 What is the cause of your depression signs?